steve-gray/somersault/README.md

   - Arrow Function
   - Class
   - Function
+  - Any other value (assumed to be a singleton/constant-value).

 Classes are generated as new instances of the class *on-demand*, however arrows and functions are simply evaluated during resolution/build and returned.
 If you need to use prototypes or